Energy-based Tissue Manifolds for Longitudinal Multiparametric MRI Analysis: Discussion

 The present study is limited to a small number of pediatric brain tumor cases and should be regarded as a proof-of-concept methodological investigation rather than a clinical validation.
 Future work should assess the robustness of this geometric tracking paradigm across larger cohorts, evaluate its sensitivity to early recurrence, and explore integration with spatial information.
 Population-level comparison of sequence-space energy geometries may further clarify shared and disease-specific structure in tissue organisation over time.

 \begin{credits}

-This research was partially funded by the Intramural Research Funding Grants ``AI-driven Longitudinal Lesion Tracking'' and ``Precision Medicine for pHGG'' of the Faculty of Medicine, University of Augsburg, German Children Cancer Foundation under grant A 2024/05/DKS 2025.01, the Bavarian Center for Cancer Research as part of the Lighthouse ``Local Therapies'', as well as by the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi) under grant number DIK-2310-0004//DIK0556/02.
+This research was partially funded by the Intramural Research Funding Grants ``AI-driven Longitudinal Lesion Tracking'' and ``Precision Medicine for pHGG'' of the Faculty of Medicine, University of Augsburg, German Children Cancer Foundation under grant A 2024/05/DKS 2025.01, the Bavarian Center for Cancer Research as part of the Lighthouse ``Local Therapies'' and the Study Group ``Surrogate parameters for CNS Tumors in Childhood'', as well as by the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi) under grant number DIK-2310-0004//DIK0556/02. \end{credits}